Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Notice that this is the opposite of how you would want your bobber if you were using a more traditional float fishing presentation.

-Your ideal speed will be determined by the conditions of the water and will take real-life practice to learn.
+The ideal speed will be determined by the conditions of the water and will take some practice to learn.
 Faster water means a faster presentation.

 Bobber doggin diagram